ikoke/DonorsChoose-Kaggle/readme.md

 I have been intersted in machine learning & Artificial Intelligence since College.
 And I have worked on some ML projects.
 However, this happens to be my first Kaggle Competition.
-And my first Jupyter notebook.
+And my first time using Jupyter notebook.

 Oh, and my Python is a bit patchy, so please excuse any crudeness in the code.